Joá, Rio de Janeiro.

 The Beverly Hills carioca, literally.

 The Brazilian press reports a roster of television and music names on the hill — among them Luciano Huck and Angélica, Cauã Reymond, Danielle Winits, Márcio Garcia and Carolina Dieckmann.
-What draws them is not the houses but the discretion: fewer than a thousand residents on a gated, forested ridge that the cameras stop short of.
+What draws them is not the houses but the discretion: fewer than a thousand residents on a forested ridge that the cameras stop short of.

 Read: Who Lives in Joá- Luciano Huck & Angélica presenters